Classical Heun observables and elliptic solvability: Introduction

-The main motivation for introducing such an operator stems from the observation that in the special case when $X$ is the multiplication operator and $Y$ is the hypergeometric operator, the operator $W$ coincides with the generic Heun operator \cite{GVZ_Heun}.
-In \cite{GVZ_band} it was showed also that the algebraic Heun operator provides an illuminating explicit construction of the commuting operator in the practically important band-time limiting problem.
-From a quantum mechanical perspective, in this special case, the operator W can always be presented (after an appropriate change of variable $x$) as the Schr\"odinger Hamiltonian \be W=-\partial_x^2 + u(x) \lab{W_Sch} \ee with a potential $u(x)$ such that eigenfunctions of \re{W_Sch} can be expressed in terms of Heun functions \cite{Tur_Heun}, \cite{Tur_quasi}.
+This construction originated from the observation that, when $X$ is the multiplication operator and $Y$ is the hypergeometric operator, the operator~$W$ coincides with the generic Heun operator~\cite{GVZ_Heun}.
+It was subsequently shown in~\cite{GVZ_band} that algebraic Heun operators also provide a natural framework for the band--time limiting problem.
+The Heun operator has also been studied as a Hamiltonian in its own right; see for instance \cite{Tur_Heun, Tur_quasi}.

-Let us here recall the remarkable observations made by Manning in a 1935 paper \cite{Manning} which is not so widely known.
-These bear on the relation between exact solvability in classical and quantum mechanics.
-A first point made by Manning is that the situations for which the Schr\"odinger equation is solvable in terms of hypergeometric functions correspond to potentials such that in classical dynamics the Hamilton-Jacobi equation is solved in terms of elementary functions.
+The central idea of the present paper is to construct a classical counterpart of~\eqref{alH}.
+Starting from a \emph{classical Leonard pair} $(X,Y)$, we introduce the \emph{classical Heun observable}~$W$ by replacing the commutator in~\eqref{alH} with the Poisson bracket.
+Our main result states that, on every energy surface $W = \mathrm{const}$, the variables $X$ and $Y$ satisfy

-An interpretation of this connection was provided in \cite{GLZ_Annals} by showing that these dynamical systems are described by the same "hidden" quadratic Jacobi algebra both classically and quantum mechanically.
+where $\mathcal P_4$ and $\widetilde{\mathcal P}_4$ are quartic polynomials.
+In the generic non-degenerate case, both variables therefore evolve as elliptic functions of second order.

-The second observation made by Manning is that for those potentials where the Hamilton-Jacobi equation is solved in terms of elliptic functions, the Schr\"odinger equation can be converted into the Heun equation.
-This last relation remained unexplained.
-We here offer a rationale on the basis of the underlying bispectrality and prove the converse of Manning's statement namely that elliptic functions will describe the classical dynamics of quantum systems whose Schr\"odinger equation is essentially the Heun equation.
-Our construction is however, much wider and involves not only operators of Schr\"odinger type but the more general operators of Askey-Wilson type and their classical analogs.
-In particular, we demonstrate efficiency of our approach for the two models: the Zhukovsky-Volterra gyrostat and the relativistic $A_1$ model.
+The passage from a Leonard observable to its Heun deformation may thus be viewed as a universal algebraic mechanism transforming elementary dynamics into elliptic dynamics.
+Our construction applies uniformly to all classical Leonard pairs, is independent of their specific realization, and provides a broad generalization of Manning's observation and reveals an algebraic mechanism that operates in the reverse direction: starting from a classical Leonard pair, the associated Heun deformation produces elliptic dynamics.
+In addition, our framework encompasses not only Schr\"odinger-type operators but the more general operators of Askey--Wilson type and their classical analogs.